 Assistant Professor of Pediatrics and Psychiatry

-Dr. Rujuta Bhatt specializes in behavioral neurology, with specific focus on autism spectrum disorders, and related neurodevelopmental disorders.
+Dr. Rujuta Wilson specializes in behavioral neurology, with specific focus on autism spectrum disorders, and related neurodevelopmental disorders.
 She is an Assistant Professor in Pediatric Neurology and Psychiatry.
 She is also a faculty member in the UCLA Center for Autism Research and Treatment (CART).

-Clinically, Dr. Bhatt sees patients in the Pediatric Neurodevelopmental Clinic, The Child and Adult Neurodevelopmental Clinic, and The Developmental Neurogenetics Clinic.
+Clinically, Dr. Wilson sees patients in the Pediatric Neurodevelopmental Clinic, The Child and Adult Neurodevelopmental Clinic, and The Developmental Neurogenetics Clinic.
 Conditions evaluated in these clinics include, autism spectrum disorder, other neurodevelopmental disorders (i.e. hypotonia, global developmental delay, ADHD), Tics/Tourette Syndrome, and Neurogenetic conditions.

-Dr. Bhatt also has a longstanding commitment to medical education.
+Dr. Wilson also has a longstanding commitment to medical education.
 She currently serves as the Associate Program Director of the Child Neurology Residency and is the Pediatric Neurology Training Director of the UC-LEND program.
-Nationally, Dr. Bhatt is an active member of the American Academy of Neurology (AAN) and the Child Neurology Society.
+Nationally, Dr. Wilson is an active member of the American Academy of Neurology (AAN) and the Child Neurology Society.
 She is an invited member of the AAN Education Committee and serves on numerous workgroups and subcommittees to improve training and education in child neurology.